 In June 2016, the Financial Accounting Standards Board issued ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" ("ASU 2016-13").
 ASU 2016-13 amends the impairment model by requiring entities to use a forward-looking approach based on expected losses to estimate credit losses on certain types of financial instruments, including trade receivables.
 In November 2018, the Financial Accounting Standards Board issued ASU No. 2018-19, "Codification Improvements to Topic 326, Financial Instruments - Credit Losses" ("ASU 2018-19") which clarifies that receivables arising from operating leases are accounted for using lease guidance and not as financial instruments.
-ASU 2016-13 and ASU 2018-19 are effective for public entities for fiscal years beginning after December 15, 2019, with early adoption permitted.
-The Company is currently assessing the potential impact of ASU 2016-13 and ASU 2018-19 on its consolidated financial statements.
+In April 2019, the Financial Accounting Standards Board issued ASU No. 2019-04, "Codification Improvements to Topic 326, Financial Instruments - Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments" ("ASU 2019-04") which clarifies treatment of certain credit losses.
+In May 2019, the Financial Accounting Standards Board issued ASU No. 2019-05, "Financial Instruments - Credit Losses (Topic 326): Targeted Transition Relief " ("ASU 2019-05") which provides an option to irrevocably elect to measure certain individual financial assets at fair value instead of amortized cost.
+ASU 2016-13, ASU 2018-19, ASU 2018-19, ASU 2019-04 and ASU 2019-05 are effective for public entities for fiscal years beginning after December 15, 2019, with early adoption permitted.
+The Company does not expect ASU 2016-13, ASU 2018-19, ASU 2019-05 to have a material effect on the Company's current financial position, results of operations or financial statement disclosures.